ddelong/ddelong.github.io/_posts/2004-06-17-the-big-move-to-woburn.md

 categories:
   - Personal
 ---
-Labor Day weekend, the project that I&#8217;m working on at Raytheon will be migrated to Raytheon&#8217;s new facility in Woburn from the old one at Bedford.
-Now, it&#8217;s not that I dislike Bedford or anything about it, but the new building (which was originally Genuity&#8217;s) is simply amazing.
+Labor Day weekend, the project that I'm working on at Raytheon will be migrated to Raytheon's new facility in Woburn from the old one at Bedford.
+Now, it's not that I dislike Bedford or anything about it, but the new building (which was originally Genuity's) is simply amazing.

 Nearly every surface is either glass or mirrors, which is actually a little disorienting.
-Every time I was waiting at the elevator, I&#8217;d think it was open because the reflection off the mirrored doors was so clean and clear, I swore I was seeing the inside of the compartment.
+Every time I was waiting at the elevator, I'd think it was open because the reflection off the mirrored doors was so clean and clear, I swore I was seeing the inside of the compartment.

-Other than that, it&#8217;s superior to Bedford in nearly every way.
-All the parking spaces are in a garage and there&#8217;s a covered bridge into the building.
+Other than that, it's superior to Bedford in nearly every way.
+All the parking spaces are in a garage and there's a covered bridge into the building.
 The building essentially has its own exit off route 93, which will be convenient not only while still living in Northborough, but once I move out and get my own place.
-There&#8217;s even a Target and a train station within walking distance.
+There's even a Target and a train station within walking distance.

 Maybe this is just an indication that I get excited about mundane stuff though.